How an employee newsletter can help

 THE INITIAL ARTICLE

-At the beginning of the year, interview your CEO and write an article identifying the company's top priorities and objectives for the new year.
-The purpose of this initial article is to cascade your CEO's objectives down to every employee, at every level.
+At the beginning of the year, interview your CEO and write an article identifying the company’s top priorities and objectives for the new year.
+(If you don’t feel comfortable interviewing your CEO and writing an article, CompanyNewsletters.com has highly experienced business journalists who can conduct the interview and write the article.)

 Employees can’t work together to help achieve a goal if they don’t know what the goal is.
 As simple and logical as that sounds, it’s surprising how many companies don’t funnel their CEO’s objectives any further down than upper management.